 From Dejima (E), walk a couple of blocks till you get to Shinchi Nagasaki Chinatown (F).
 Walking time: 4 min.

-Nagasaki has a small Chinatown, called Shinchi Chinatown.
+By now, you must be starving, and it is time for some lunch.
+Nagasaki has a small Chinatown called Shinchi Chinatown.
 It is a vibrant area with Chinese restaurants, bars, and shops.
 This is the perfect place to grab some lunch and have a break.